Retrieving transient magnetic fields of ultrarelativistic laser plasma via ejected electron polarization

+To confirm the robustness of our scheme, we also investigated the role of experimental imperfections and uncertainties, in particular, the asymmetry in the driving laser pulse, and the ramp-up and -down of the plasma density profile~\cite{SM}.
+The simulation results indicate that the presented scheme is robust to moderate imperfections of such practical issues.
+It should be noted that distinguishing more complex field structures, e.g., the three-island structure like that in Fig.~\ref{fig5}(d), could be achievable with modifications of the retrieval method, see an example in \cite{SM}, which however needs further exploration.

-In conclusion, we have studied the spontaneous radiative spin polarization of plasma electrons in the interaction between an ultrastrong laser pulse and near critical density plasma.
-The electron spin provides a new degree of freedom to extract information on the structure and magnitude of different components of the transient plasma fields.
-Our results open a new avenue for the electron spin-based plasma diagnostics in extreme conditions, which are prevalent in the astrophysical environment and are expected in near future laser facilities.
+In conclusion, the ejected electron spin provides a new degree of freedom to extract information on the structure and magnitude of different components of the transient plasma fields.
+Our results open a new avenue for the electron spin-based plasma diagnostics in extreme conditions, which are prevalent in astrophysical environments and are expected in near future laser facilities.

 The original version of code EPOCH adapted here is funded by the UK EPSRC grants EP/G054950/1, EP/G056803/1, EP/G055165/1 and EP/ M022463/1.
 Z. Gong would like to thank A. V. Arefiev, X.-Q. Yan and J.-X. Li for useful discussions.
+The Supplemental Material includes Refs.~\cite{thomas1927kinematics,bargmann1959precession,duclous2010monte,elkina2011qed,ridgers2014modelling,gonoskov2015extended,ma2007directly,bin2015ion,wang2011laser}.